wq/wq/docs/api/config.md

 ------|-------
 `parents` | A list of models that can be considered "parents" to this model.
 Typically this means that this model contains a foreign key pointing to the parent model(s).
 `children` | A list of models that can be considered "children" to this model.
 Typically this means that the child model(s) contain foreign keys pointing to this model.
+`map` | Whether or not this page includes a map (as implemented in the [map.js] plugin).  wq.db will set this automatically on models that follow the [locate design pattern] or have a field named `latitude`, `longitude`, or `geometry`.
-`map` | Whether or not this page includes a map.
-(Used with the [map.js] plugin) `annotated`<br>`identified`<br>`located`<br>`related` | Boolean options, indicating that the model follows one or more of the [wq.db design patterns].
+`annotated`<br>`identified`<br>`located`<br>`related` | Boolean options, indicating that the model follows one or more of the [wq.db design patterns].
 `can_add`<br>`can_edit`<br>`can_delete` | Flags indicating which permissions the current user has on the model.
-This information is computed and enforced by wq.db.
+This information can be computed and enforced by wq.db.
 It is useful as a [template rendering context] variable for showing and hiding available options to the user.
-It is not strictly enforsed by app.js since wq.db handles permissions already.
+It is not strictly enforsed by app.js since wq.db (or a compatible REST service) should be handling permissions on the server side.
 `partial` | Indicates that the REST service is filtering results from the list view JSON payload (typically to conserve localStorage usage).
-If this is set to false or unset, app.js will immediately return a faux 404 page if the user attempts to navigate to the detail view of an object not found in the local store.
-If it is true, app.js will instead attempt to request the detail view as HTML from the server and display it if successful.
+If `partial` is set to false or unset, app.js will immediately return a faux 404 page if the user attempts to navigate to the detail view of an object not found in the local store.
+If `partial` is true, app.js will instead attempt to request the detail view as HTML directly from the server and display it if successful.
 `max_local_pages` | Used for pagination control, to set a limit on how many paginated pages of list JSON to load and store locally when searching for an individual item.
 Typically used with the `partial` option.
 `choices` | A set of valid choices for enum-style fields on the model.
 If set this should contain an object of the following form:
 ```javascript